gvwilson/thirdbit/fiction/madica/index.md

 gingerly reached out.

 It was still alive, but Madica could hear the ugly rasp in its breath.
-"Broke... my... ribs..." the cat wheezed.
+"Broke… my… ribs…" the cat wheezed.

-"Sh..."
-Madica said in the same voice her mother had used when she had broken her arm.
+"Sh…" Madica said in the same voice her mother had used when she had broken her arm.
 "It's OK.
 It's going to be OK.
 You were magnificent."

-"I... was... rather... wasn't...
-I?"
+"I… was… rather… wasn't… I?"
 The cat struggled to raise its head.
-"Would... you... mind...?"
+"Would… you… mind…?"

 "What?
 Mind what?"

-"Scratching... my... ears..." the cat wheezed.
-"It's... the other... thing... you primates... are... good for..."
+"Scratching… my… ears…" the cat wheezed.
+"It's… the other… thing… you primates… are… good for…"

 Hesitantly, Madica put her hand on the cat's head and began to scratch.
 After a moment it started to purr a broken, rattling purr.

-"You... must... hurry..." the cat finally said.
-"He'll... be... back... soon..."
+"You… must… hurry…" the cat finally said.
+"He'll… be… back… soon…"

 "Back?"
 Madica looked from the headless body lying on the floor beside her to the bodiless head on the other side of the chair.
 "How can he come back from that?"

-"Just... another... robot..."
-The cat feebly licked a paw and tried to clean its ear, but couldn't raise its leg far enough.
+"Just… another… robot…" The cat feebly licked a paw and tried to clean its ear, but couldn't raise its leg far enough.

 Suddenly furious, Madica took a step and kicked Mr. Poudell's head as